Brightspace Parent & Guardian

-Brightspace Parent & Guardian allows authorized parents and guardians to log in to Brightspace to see their child’s classroom activity feed, shared Portfolio items, graded items and graded feedback from instructors, upcoming assignments, and quizzes.
-This helps parents engage with their young learners and maintain awareness of upcoming work.
-It is not a parent-teacher communication tool and is meant to be a window into the classroom.
+Brightspace Parent & Guardian is a tool for authorized parents and guardians to see specific components of their child’s course, including the Activity Feed, shared Portfolio artifacts, graded assessments and feedback as well as upcoming Assignments and Quizzes.
+This helps parents engage with young learners and maintain awareness of upcoming work.
+It is not a parent-teacher communication tool—it’s a window into the classroom.

 How can I help minimize technical risks to student privacy and security?